saucecode/colynomials/README.md

 # colynomials

 Polynomial math library in C, and with one of those annoying names that has to have the host language in it.
-Supports complex roots and floating-point coefficients.
+Only supports __real polynomials__, so real (floating point) coefficients and complex roots.

 Read `polynomials.h` for the functions currently implemented.